 In June 2017, the Company was awarded a Small Business Innovation Research ("SBIR") grant by NIH in the amount of \$3.0 million.
-This grant was effective from September 15, 2017 to March 31, 2020 and in April 2020, the Company received an extension through March 31, 2021.
+This grant was effective from September 15, 2017 to March 30, 2020 and in April 2020, the Company received an extension through March 31, 2021.
 The grant is funded on an ongoing basis based on periodic reports of qualifying expenditures by the Company to NIH.
-Under this grant, the Company received \$1.0 million and \$0.9 million during the years ended December 31, 2019 and 2018, respectively.
-The Company recognized income of \$0.9 million and \$1.0 million on incurred expenses during the years ended December 31, 2019 and 2018, respectively.
+Under this grant, the Company received \$0.9 million and \$1.0 million during the years ended December 31, 2020 and 2019, respectively.
+The Company recognized income of \$0.6 million and \$0.9 million on incurred expenses during the years ended December 31, 2020 and 2019, respectively.
+At December 31, 2020, the Company had received the full amount awarded under the SBIR grant.

-The NIH and SBIR grants do not fall within the scope of ASC 606 as NIH does not meet the definition of a customer, and the grants from NIH were given for the benefit of public health rather than for monetary compensation.
-Accordingly, funding received under these grants is recognized in other income, net in the consolidated statements of operations and comprehensive loss.
+The SBIR grant does not fall within the scope of ASC 606 as NIH does not meet the definition of a customer, and the grants from NIH were given for the benefit of public health rather than for monetary compensation.
+Accordingly, funding received under this grant is recognized in "other income, net" in the consolidated statements of operations and comprehensive loss.